Face (sociological concept): Thai

-Western
+Western world

 English

 The English semantic field for "face" words meaning "prestige; honor" is smaller than the corresponding Chinese field.
 English face meaning "prestige; honor, respect, dignity, status, reputation, social acceptance, or good name.
 The "lose" verb in "lose face" means "fail to maintain", while the "save" in "save face" means "avoid loss/damage".

 The country begins to feel that Government consented to arrangements by which China has lost face; the officials have long been conscious that they are becoming ridiculous in the eyes of the people, seeing that where a foreigner is concerned they can neither enforce a Chinese right, nor redress a Chinese grievance, even on Chinese soil.

-Several American newspapers from 1874 listed the concept in a column of "Chinese Proverbs" or "Facts & Fancies" stating "The Chinese, be it observed, are great sticklers for propriety and respectability, and are very much afraid of what they term "losing face"."
+Several American newspapers from 1874 listed the concept in a column of "Chinese Proverbs" or "Facts & Fancies" stating "The Chinese, be it observed, are great sticklers for propriety and respectability, and are very much afraid of what they term 'losing face'."
 Loss of face occurs in The Times (August 3, 1929): "Each wishes to concede only what can be conceded without loss of 'face'".

 Save face was coined from lose face applying the semantic opposition between lose and save (保面子 (bǎo miànzi, guard/save face); when successful, it's called 保住面子 (bǎozhu miànzi, saved/guarded face)).